-Drayton Charles Harvey was elected to the American Medical Association Board of Trustees in November 2020.
+Drayton Charles Harvey was re-elected to the American Medical Association Board of Trustees in November 2021.
 He is a dual-degree MD/PhD candidate at the Keck School of Medicine of the University of Southern California (USC) and the California Institute of Technology joint program in Los Angeles.

 In his PhD training in the USC Department of Surgery, Mr. Harvey researches the interaction between alcohol use during pregnancy and heart development.
 This research into the mechanisms underlying one of the largest, modifiable risk factors for congenital heart disease will help develop preventative and therapeutic interventions.